-How to distinguish a professional translator
+How to distinguish a translator from a non-professional

 Translation is an activity that lends itself easily to professional intrusion, after all anyone with a computer and knowledge of a second language can translate.
 However, there are people that have academic training in translation and earn a living by translating, dedicating themselves completely to this activity.
 It is no less true that there are people who, due to circumstances in their life, have perfect qualities to be great translators but who are not professionally dedicated to translation.
 There are also those who I would call forced translators.
 I'm referring to people with language knowledge who, although they don't have specific translation training, are pushed into translating for their companies, due to management issues and to reduce costs, something we often find in SMEs.